 Place the tape measure so that is crosses your belly button when taking your waist measurement and measure your hips around the widest area.

 For men a waist to hip ration of .95 or above is undesirable.
 For women, a ratio of .80 or above is undesirable.
+Which is the ratio that is normally attempted by using a latex waist training corset.

 Also for men, it is thought that a waist measurement of 40 inches or above is too high and that for women a measurement of 35 or above is too high.